-Although I don’t share the opinion that a timekeeper with a visible balance wheel is a poor man’s tourbillon (however I can use the argument from time to time to good-naturally troll the general public), I do not really like the concept itself.
+Although I don’t share the opinion that a timekeeper with a visible balance wheel is a poor man’s tourbillon (however I can use the argument from time to time to good-naturally troll the general public), I do not like the concept itself.

-The constantly pulsating wheel starts look boring pretty quick and it is difficult to make the part look any more interesting if you deal with a mass-produced movement.
+The constantly pulsating wheel starts to look boring pretty quick and it is difficult to make the part look any more interesting if you deal with a mass-produced movement.
 More than that, in most cases the design only makes the watch look cheaper than it is.

 Its Breguet-type hands and the sunray guilloche pattern in the center of the natural white mother-of-pearl dial make it look irresistibly classic, while the alternately applied steel Roman numerals and clear diamonds provide it with dressy, even luxurious feel.

 At this time, the watch is available in two versions with its 39.5 mm stainless steel body equipped with a rather thin bezel, which comes either mirror-polished or set with whole 74 diamonds.